hunt3ri/terragen/docs/getting-started-aws.md

 ## Configuring Terragen
-We are now ready to define our Terragen config.yaml and to define our first cloud infrastructure.
+We are now ready to look at the Terragen config.yaml and to define our first cloud infrastructure.

-### Hydra
-Terragen's configuration is managed by the Hydra project.
-You can get a deeper understanding of configuring Terragen by looking at the [Hydra Project documentation here.](https://hydra.cc/docs/intro/)

 ### config.yaml
 You can store your config in any named YAML file, but for now we're going to use the default config.yaml.  config.yaml is split into 3 key sections: